 Driving in the center of Athens and in some major Greek cities is allowed in turns, depending on the days and the number of your plate.

 Do not be surprised if, on rural roads, you have to stop the car and let sheep or other agricultural animals cross in front of you.

 Be prepared to pay tolls on the highways.
 A lot of them!

 Always have a detailed map with you or a GPS.

 An EU or USA driving license is valid in Greece but you must also have an International Driving Permit.

 Renting a car

 You can rent a car in most areas of Greece and the Greek Islands.
-So need a valid driving licence, to be more that 18 years old with at least 2 years of driving experience.
-Assurance are like in other countries of Europe.
+So need a valid driving license, to be more than 18 years old with at least 2 years of driving experience.
+Assurance is like in other countries of Europe.
 You have an assurance for third parties but have to pay an extra assurance for you and the rented car.

 Renting a bike